Elon Musk agrees to pay $20 million and quit as Tesla chairman in deal with SEC

 "I have always taken action in the best interests of truth, transparency and investors," he said.
 "Integrity is the most important value in my life and the facts will show I never compromised this in any way."

-The SEC's lawsuit sought to ban Musk from serving as an officer or director of any publicly traded company.

 CNBC, citing unnamed sources, reported that the agency filed the suit on Thursday after Musk refused an earlier settlement offer.
-Under that deal, Musk would have had to pay a "nominal fine" and leave his role as chairman for two years, according to the outlet.
+Under that deal, Musk would have had to pay a "nominal fine" and leave his role as chairman for two years.
+He chose not to accept the terms because "because he felt that by settling he would not be truthful to himself," according to the outlet.

-Tesla did not immediately reply to CNN's request for comment.
+A representative for Musk did not immediately reply to CNN's request for comment Saturday.

+Jay Dubow, a partner at Pepper Hamilton and a veteran of the SEC's enforcement division, said it was "unusual" that the SEC agreed to let Musk stay on as chief executive but exit the chairman role.

+It's surprising considering "the conduct at issue, if [the SEC] really thought it was egregious," Dubow said.
+"The CEO is certainly more involved than the chairman in day-to-day operations."